12 Posts to Plan Your Trip to Mexico | Blog | Mexico | San Miguel de Allende | Tours | Wine | Wine Tours

 San Miguel is surrounded by magic towns, and one of the most significant is Dolores Hidalgo.
 The town is named after Father Hidalgo who taught the townspeople the art of talavera and uttered El Grito– The call that began the Mexican War of Independence against the Spanish in 1810.
 Shop for talavera, walk through the plaza and taste uniquely flavored ice cream (mezcal, anyone?) and have time to explore the mercado and museums.

-Next, visit the oldest winery in the state of Guanajuato known for its wines and architectural design.
-Here you can taste wines of your choice and nibble on an appetizer.
-Last, we will visit one of the youngest and most modern wineries in the state.
-Sample some of the wines and afterwards you will have time to dine in their spacious restaurant (not included*) or head back to San Miguel in plenty of time to watch the sunset.
+Next, we will visit the oldest winery in the state of Guanajuato known for its wines and architectural design.
+Last, we will visit one of the youngest wineries in the state.
+Each person will get to taste 2 full glasses of wine at each winery.
+Food is not included, but we do have time to eat at either of the wineries.

 Included:

-Transportation, a bit of history, gorgeous scenery, wines at 2 wineries, an appetizer, and bottled water.
+Transportation, a bit of history, gorgeous scenery, wines at 2 wineries, and bottled water.

 **If you would like a full winery production tour, please let us know.
 Price will increase**